canh25xp/GraduationThesis/OUTLINES.md

 ### 5.5.2 Solution

-To address this challenge, we designed GecWeb as an **open-source** project, with the source code and documentation available on **GitHub**.
+To address this challenge, I designed GecWeb as an **open-source** project, with the source code and documentation available on **GitHub**.
 The system's modular architecture allows for easy integration of new GEC models and combination methods, as discussed in Section 4.1.
 Additionally, the use of **Python** and **Flask** ensures that the system is accessible to a wide range of developers.

-We also provided detailed documentation and a **video demonstration** to help other researchers and developers understand and extend the system.
+I also provided detailed documentation and a **video demonstration** to help other researchers and developers understand and extend the system.
 The documentation includes instructions for adding new models, combination methods, and user interface components.

 ### 5.5.3 Results